I’ve had some success with these productized service based businesses but never quite found product / market fit.

 So far so good.

-However building sales funnels is a complex process requiring a lot of different expert skill sets from funnel strategy, web design and development and copywriting along with great customer service and support.
+However building sales funnels is a complex process requiring a lot of different expert skill sets from funnel strategy, web design and development, SaaS products and copywriting along with great customer service and support.

 The complexity and customization of building sales funnels means you need to employ experts to fulfil the service which significantly affects margins.